falue/elisas_synchronotron/README.md

 ## change startup things:
     nano /home/esc/.config/lxsession/LXDE-pi/autostart

+# If java is not found or java says "this application was build with a newer version of java":

+## EITHER: Update / install newest java
+    sudo apt install openjdk-17-jdk -y

-## Use & make symlink to java that is used by processing editor (not needed if openjdk 17 is isntalled):
+## OR: Use & make symlink to java that is used by processing editor (not needed if openjdk 17 is isntalled):
 	sudo ln -s /home/esc/Applications/processing-4.1.2/java/bin/java /usr/bin

+# If something with "libprocessing-io not found":
 ## Use & make symlink to missing native io library (if )
     ln -s ~/Applications/processing-4.1.2/modes/java/libraries/io/library/linux-armv6hf/libprocessing-io.so lib/